Exploring Postgres's arena allocator by writing an HTTP server from scratch

 November 06, 2024

 Postgres manages memory through nested arenas called MemoryContexts.
-MemoryContexts are convenient because, for the most part, you don't need to worry about explicitly freeing memory because memory will be freed when the arena is freed.
+MemoryContexts are convenient because, for the most part, you don't need to worry about explicitly freeing memory because memory allocated within the context will be freed when the context is freed.
 So the next two things you worry about, things that took me a while to understand, are 1) in which MemoryContext should some particular object be allocated (i.e. how long should some particular object live) and 2) when should I reach for creating a new MemoryContext?

 To help get a feel for how we can use MemoryContexts we're going to do something a little strange.
 We're going to build a little HTTP server and web framework from scratch inside of a Postgres extension.
 This is not (and many other choices made in this post are also not) a good idea for a production extension.
 But it may prove a sufficiently interesting scenario in which to explore the use of MemoryContexts.